grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 }
 ```

 There are two things to note about this class.
 First, it has an empty body, so no fields and methods defined.
-The second thing is that this type is not `sealed` (OK, the third thing is that this type does not have value semantics, since its equality operations are inherited as reference-based from the `Object` class, but for the sake of this example let's ignore that).
+The second thing is that this type is not `sealed` (OK, the third thing is that this type does not have value semantics, since its equality operations are inherited as reference-based from the `Object` class, but, again for the sake of simplification, let's ignore that).

 I just said that the `ZoneId` does not have any fields and methods, didn't I?
 Well, I lied.
 A class in C# inherits from `Object`, which means it implicitly inherits some fields and methods.
-One of such methods is `GetHashCode()`, which means that the following code compiles:
+One of these methods is `GetHashCode()`, which means that the following code compiles:

 ```csharp
 var zoneId = new ZoneId();